rbourgeat/tokenizer/documentation/README.md

 # Tokenizer

-Create, compile, deploy an verify your own Smart Contract with Hardhat !
+> Create, compile, deploy an verify your own Smart Contract with Hardhat !

+In this project we are going to use Hardhat for create token on the blockchain because it's easy (2 commands) and it use javascript (a common language) and solidity (close to js).

 ## Pre-requisites